 During a mid-term review of the project in 2015, we undertook a detailed study to understand the outcomes and the changes that this research project was bringing in the community.

 In order to get both qualitative and quantitative data, individual interviews with the research farmers were conducted, using a questionnaire that aimed at capturing the changes in different aspects of their life.
 Qualitative data came through group interviews, workshops, and FGDs.

 Paddy is the staple food here, hence farmers wanted to cultivate paddy in a better way for a higher yield.

 New varieties of paddy: They decided to adopt SRI paddy in the lowlands and Aerobic Direct Seeded Rice (ADSR) in the mid-lowlands and mid-uplands.
-SRI multiplied production in their fields, enhancing the food security period; ADSR helped to bridge the hunger period, leading to fully food secure families.
-The graph (Figure 1) shows the shift in the number of families to food sufficiency.
+SRI multiplied production in their fields, enhancing the food security2 period; ADSR helped to bridge the hunger period, leading to fully food secure families.
+The graph3 (Figure 1) shows the shift in the number of families to food sufficiency.